 We also have conversations with competitors.
 These are not your nice “sit downs over coffee” types of conversations.
 Rather these conversations test your marketing, pricing, and positioning stories in your business model — your unfair advantage.

 I put this one at the end because I find that too many entrepreneurs prematurely pay attention to their “competitors” too early.
 This is predicated on the fact that your supposed competition has a clue.
 What if they are as clueless as you are?

 Simply positioning against your competition guarantees a different approach, not the right approach.

-Your true competition is NOT determined by who you think they are, but who your customers think they are.
-This is something you uncover from your customers, not through a SWOT analysis.
-Once you understand the existing alternatives your customers hire today to get their jobs done, by all means anchor, price, and position against these existing alternatives which is the most effective technique for getting customers to switch to you.
+Your true competition is NOT determined by who you think they are, but by who your customers think they are.
+This is something you uncover from your customers, not through SWOT analysis.
+Once you understand the existing alternatives, your customers hire today to get their jobs done.
+By all means, anchor, price, and position against these existing alternatives, which is the most effective technique for getting customers to switch to you.

 Startups Are Conversations

 Your job is to systematically de-risk your startup through a series of conversations.
 Each box on the Lean Canvas represents a different facet of risk that you uncover through these conversations or stories.

 - Sketch your “big idea” on a 1-page Lean Canvas.
 Visit http://leancanvas.com to get started.

 - Remember that while building a great solution is important, it’s only one-ninth of your true product — a working business model

 - Customers care about your promise, investors care about traction.